vincehacks/Front-End/BIGDATA.md

 Created by Vince Chang </br>

+Here is where I post information on Big Data.

 #### HADOOP

 - [Hadoop Tutorial](https://www.youtube.com/watch?v=mafw2-CVYnA&t=713s)
 - Hadoop is an open source, Java-based programming framework that supports the processing and storage of extremely large data sets in a distributed computing environment.
-- Has enormous processing ower and the ability to handle virtually limitless concurrent tasks or jobs
+- Has enormous processing power and the ability to handle virtually limitless concurrent tasks or jobs
 - Hadoop is not a type of DB, but rather a software ecosystem that allows parallel computing